Stowaway survives flight in wheel well of a Turkish Airlines freighter - Aviation24.be

-On 4 February, a 16-year-old Kenyan was found inside the wheel well of a Turkish Airlines Airbus A330-200 freighter (registered TC-JCI) at Maastricht Airport, The Netherlands.
+On 4 February, a 16-year-old Kenyan boy was found inside the wheel well of a Turkish Airlines Airbus A330-200 freighter (registered TC-JCI) at Maastricht Airport, The Netherlands.
 Flight TK6305 originated from London Stansted.

 The unexpected passenger was rushed to the hospital with severe hypothermia.
 Luckily, the aircraft operated the flight at only 19,000.